 Child and Youth Programs provide reasonable accommodations to support inclusion and participation of children or youth with disabilities.
-During enrollment, parents will fill out the

-Inclusion Action Plan form.
-Should the parents identify the child or youth as having disability, medical condition, or special need, CYP personnel will work with the family to determine the following for an action plan:
+During enrollment, parents will identify if their child/children have any allergy or special needs.
+Should the parents identify their child or youth as having a disability, medical condition, or special need, CYP personnel will work with the family to determine the following for an action plan: